cgevans/mixes/docs/source/guide.rst

 References
 ----------

-While alhambra-mixes can be used while specifying all component information directly, it is often more useful to collect that information from other sources.
+While riverine can be used while specifying all component information directly, it is often more useful to collect that information from other sources.

 .. autosummary::
    Reference